Kong/docs.konghq.com/app/konnect/dev-portal/Troubleshooting/index.md

 3. Under the title heading **Published Services**, see the **Portal URL** link.

-## Application registration is not enabled for this Service
+## Application registration is not enabled for this service

 You may encounter the following error in the Register dialog: